KevinAstudillo/Text-Classification/README.md

 - Intuitive visualizations to understand each model's strengths and weaknesses.
 - Recommendations for future use and improvements of NLP models in both Spanish and English.

+ The following visualizations provide a comprehensive overview of the performance of the text classification model.
+These plots offer valuable insights into how the model assigns prediction probabilities and how they correlate with correct and incorrect classifications.

+### 📊 **Probability Distribution of Incorrect Predictions**
+This plot illustrates how the model assigns different probability scores to its incorrect predictions.

+- X-axis (Prediction Probability): Represents the confidence score assigned by the model to each prediction.

+ - Y-axis (Frequency): Indicates how frequently each range of probability values occurs among incorrect predictions.

+The chart reveals that most misclassifications are associated with lower probability values, typically around 0.3, suggesting the model tends to be less confident when it makes a mistake.
+However, there are also instances of incorrect predictions with high confidence scores, indicating that the model can occasionally be overconfident in its wrong decisions — a potential area for improvement.

 ![Model Evaluation and Metrics Overview](utils/images/Distribution_Probabilities_Incorrect.png)

+### 📈 Probability Distribution by Prediction Outcome (Correct vs. Incorrect)

+This second plot compares the probability distributions for correct and incorrect predictions.

+Orange Curve (Correct): Represents the distribution of probabilities for predictions the model classified correctly.

+Blue Curve (Incorrect): Represents the distribution for misclassified predictions.

+- X-axis (Prediction Probability): Indicates the model's assigned confidence.

+- Y-axis (Frequency): Represents how often each probability range appears.

+From the graph, we observe that correct predictions tend to cluster around higher probability values (close to 1.0), demonstrating that the model is generally confident when making accurate predictions.
+In contrast, incorrect predictions are more spread out across lower probability ranges, though some still occur with high confidence.

 ![Probability Distribution of Incorrect Predictions](utils/images/Distribution_Probabilities_Predicted_Class.png)

 ---